MoxieMax/2211-take-home/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Thank you Turing, and your wonderful instructors!
+* Thank you Turing instructors!

 <p align="right">(<a href="#top">back to top</a>)</p>